 What is Cold Brew Coffee?

-Before I dive in, for those of you that aren't versed in cold brew coffee here is a brief breakdown.
-Go into any modern café and you're bound to see an option for cold brew on the menu.
-To make cold brew, most cafés will use anything from a large bucket device and sieve to more trendy (and expensive) test tube equipment that resembles something from a chemistry experiment.
+Before I dive in, for those of you that aren’t versed in cold brew coffee here is a brief breakdown.
+Go into any modern café and you’re bound to see an option for a cold brew on the menu.
+To make cold brew, most cafés will use anything from a large bucket device and sieve to more trendy (and expensive) test tube brewing equipment that resembles something from a chemistry experiment.

 The process is pretty simple, you add ground coffee to water and allow it to steep for a long time, sometimes as long as 12 or even 24 hours.
-Once filtered the end result is a rich, full-bodied, less bitter tasting coffee.
+Once filtered the end result is a rich, full-bodied, less acidic and bitter tasting coffee.

 However, what makes KitchenAid cold brew so great is the ease and simplicity of the whole process; it brings cold brew coffee to everyone, not just the trendy cafés.